 How much does it cost?

 If you live in Bristol, you can take up to three one-hour lessons FREE of charge.
 You must pay a £5 refundable deposit (per group) when you book.
+If you live in Swindon and the surrounding area, the lessons are self-funded at £30 per hour-long lesson.
 After your first session, your instructor will advise you whether you need any more lessons: For example, more experienced riders may only need one lesson to achieve their goals.

 What will we learn?

 Our lessons help parents/carers and their children to build the skills and confidence to cycle together.
 The instructor will help everyone in the group and provide specific advice to help parents/carers support their children to cycle.
 Our lessons are tailored to the group’s skill level and goals.
 You will follow routes that are appropriate for groups with children.
 At the beginning of the lesson, your instructor will assess the group’s cycling ability and suggest areas where you need support.
 We can help with:

 • General on-road cycling skills such as road positioning, how to manage junctions and the Highway Code.